CLICK HERE FOR SHIPPING & DELIVERY INFO

 Keep your questions coming, Moxettes – we’re here to help you get through your period as easily as possible.
-Here’s the latest and greatest in the things you’re asking most about when it comes to tampons...
+Here’s the latest and greatest on what you’re asking most about when it comes to tampons...

 Here’s our easy step-by-step ‘how to’:

-Each pack of tampons you buy should come with an instruction leaflet - we strongly recommending reading this prior to use and keeping it handy for future reference.
+Each pack of Moxie tampons comes with an instruction leaflet - we recommend reading it prior to use and keeping it handy for future reference.

 Easy!
-Once it's time to remove, gently pull on the string to slide the tampon out of your vagina.
+Once it's time to remove, gently pull on the string to slide the tampon out of your vagina at the same angle at which it was inserted.
 Wrap it in loo paper and dispose of it thoughtfully in a rubbish or sanitary bin (don't flush 'em!).

 You can leave a tampon in for up to 8 hours at a time (never more), but depending on your flow, you might need to change it more frequently.

 ever ever leave it in for longer.
 You might need to change it sooner if you have a heavier flow, or on the first couple of days of your period.
 You might feel a 'full' sensation when it's time to change your tampon, or, it might start to leak, which might mean that it has absorbed all it can.